mmirudeea/website/website/versioned_docs/version-acs_cc/project/2025/anca_teodora.andrei/index.md

-# Snake Game on Raspberry Pi Pico 2W
+# Glow Worm

-A classic Snake game implemented on the Raspberry Pi Pico 2W using Rust and displayed on an LED matrix.
+A game implemented on the Raspberry Pi Pico 2W using Rust and displayed on an LED matrix, where a led-worm eats apples and earns points.

 :::info